 If you are ignorant, it doesn’t mean you lack the intelligence to understand.
 Ignorance is the absence of understanding, the deficit or rejection of knowledge or information.
 (1)

-For example, many otherwise intelligent people with advanced education still believe in an imaginary friend.
-There’s a lot of other baggage that comes with accepting this type of worldview.
-It requires the elements of faith and belief to overcome the evergrowing evidence that discounts the credibility of mythology and superstition as a valid point of view.
+For example, many otherwise intelligent people with advanced education still believe in imaginary friends.
+A lot of other baggage comes with accepting this type of worldview.
+It requires the elements of faith and belief to overcome the evergrowing evidence that discounts the credibility of mythology and superstition as “a valid point of view.”